 After diagnosis, there are various possible treatment options depending on the nuances of the situation.
 In some cases, the bone itself can be reshaped via surgery but this carries a high rate of morbidity so is often avoided.
 Bone fragments can also be surgically removed to attempt to prevent further cartilage damage, but this does not entirely prevent future wear and so can often require continuous treatment.
 In severe cases with large amounts of cartilage erosion, it may be necessary for partial or total joint replacement [6].

-The success rates of these operations are greatly increased if the disease is detected early and at a young age, and in some cases it is even possible to perform non-invasive treatments such as hormone treatments to prevent growth spurts and careful diet management to prevent increased strain on the joints.
-[15]
+The success rates of these operations are greatly increased if the disease is detected early and at a young age, and in some cases it is even possible to perform non-invasive treatments such as hormone treatments to prevent growth spurts and careful diet management to prevent increased strain on the joints [15].
+Artificial intelligence can potentially benefit this by reducing images and models to quantifiable data and then parsing through it to observe for trends which a human eye may not detect.
+This could allow for earlier detection of the condition if these trends are identified in patients not yet presenting with clinical symptoms, or by observing the trends their causes can be better understood.
+Better treatments could then be devised which address the failure of the joint at its cause rather than merely treating symptoms or slowing the rate of deterioration.

 Current Approaches to Diagnosis and Treatment of Canine Chiari-Like Malformation

+A further application which has significant potential for AI to assist in the veterinary diagnostic clinical pathway is in the area of Chiari-like Malformation.
 Prior to the advent of Magnetic Resonance Imaging (MRI), only the behavioural signs of Chiari-like Malformation could be used in diagnosis.
 These would include disruption to motor skills, altered emotional state due to pain and excessive head rubbing and scratching and as such the condition was often misdiagnosed as epilepsy or an allergic reaction.
 [13]

 After Chiari-like Malformation was observed in humans, the increased understanding of the condition allowed for the condition to be more easily diagnosed within animals.
 [13] Syringomyelia can be diagnosed via imaging of the spinal cord, where syrinxes will appear as anomalous regions along the central canal as shown in Figure 5.